Ruth Davidson: Early leadership

-Davidson began to "modernise" the party's stance in the mold of changes Cameron was also making at the time.
+Davidson began to "modernise" the party's stance in the mould of changes Cameron was also making at the time.
 Expressing support for greater devolution and same-sex marriage.
-As time past, a few positive signs began to appear for Davidson's electoral prospects.
+As time passed, a few positive signs began to appear for Davidson's electoral prospects.
 The upcoming referendum attracted more support in the sense of activists and financial assistance to the party.
-Cameron’s Caledonian Conundrum, a 2013 report by Michael Ashcroft into the Conservatives electoral prospects in Scotland, identified a substantial number of voters outside their base of support that were attracted by aspects of the conservative brand such as seeing Cameron as the best candidate for prime minister or agreeing with the Conservative argument on the economy.
+Cameron’s Caledonian Conundrum, a 2013 report by Michael Ashcroft into the Conservatives electoral prospects in Scotland, identified a substantial number of voters outside their base of support that were attracted by aspects of the Conservative brand such as seeing Cameron as the best candidate for prime minister or agreeing with the Conservative argument on the economy.
 These potential swing voters had "a generally positive view" of Davidson remembering things about her, such as an incident when she had been asked for ID to drink alcohol at an event.
 John Curtice noted a small increase in the party's support in Scotland between 2012 and 2014.
-In the 2014 European Election, the conservatives modestly increased their vote share in Scotland while losing support elsewhere.
+In the 2014 European Election, the Conservatives modestly increased their vote share in Scotland while losing support elsewhere.